alanng10/class-lang/Info/Article/Compile/a.md

 then the C source code is compiled to machine code library module with GCC MinGW and QMake.
 The refer binary contains info of declarations of the module.
 During compilation, class compiler reads the refer binaries of the modules that the currently compiled module imports.
-Class compiler uses the declaration info in the refer binaries to do class checkings, and name checkings.
+Class compiler uses the declaration info in the refer binaries to do class checking, name checking and count checking.

 Class compiler has token stage, node stage and module stage.
 Token stage splits sources texts into units of tokens and comments.
 Units of tokens are to contribute to nodes trees result in node stage.